jakubgt/homelab-vault-gen/README.md

    ```bash
    docker compose up -d
    ```
-4. Access the generator at http://localhost (or your server's IP)
+4. Access the generator at http://localhost:8080 (or your server's IP)

+> 💡 The container uses `network_mode: host` and the unprivileged NGINX image listens on port **8080**, so no bridge configuration is needed.
+Adjust your firewall accordingly if you expose it on the network.

 ### Method 3: Python Local Server (Quick Network Access)
 If you want to quickly host the generator on your machine so other local devices can access it:

-Open your Terminal or Command Prompt.
+1. Open your Terminal or Command Prompt.

-Navigate to the repository folder.
+2. Navigate to the repository folder.

-Run the built-in HTTP server:
+3. Run the built-in HTTP server:
    ```bash
    python3 -m http.server 8000
    ```